wossen/shortenurl/readme.txt

    1. Given a long URL, (POST request passing URL as payload in request body), it should generate a unique Short URL
    2. Given a short URL, (GET request passing tiny URL as path parameter), should return to the original URL.
 This also counts the number of times the url has been accessed.
    3. A simple Rest GET request will display all the URL entries stored in our database.
+(Note: requires API-KEY value in request headers)

     Please note: The wildfly server needs to run locally on the default 8080 port.